Gab0/chessbotcom/README.md

 Usage:<br>
     -> Open the online chess website, showing the board on the starting position (white bottom).<br/>
     -> Set 'WhiteSquareColor' variable @./keyConstants.py.
-Corresponds to the color of white chess squares on the screenboard.
-RGB tuple values:<br/>
+Corresponds to the color of white chess squares on the screenboard. <br/>
-        'WhiteSquareColor = (240,217,181)'<br/>
+    RGB tuple values:        'WhiteSquareColor = (240,217,181)'<br/>
     -> Setup the screen and run '$./runGame.py --reference' (@ first run, redo whenever you change screen positioning/configs for whatever reason.)<br/>
     -> Start the game, quickly run '$./runGame.py'<br/>
     -> Don't move the screen away from the referenced position, don't zoom.<br/>